gdsc-gcect/GCECT-APP/Assets/Contributing.md

 ### FORK A PROJECT -

-You can use github explore - https://github.com/explore to find a project that interests you and match your skills.
+You can use [github explore]( https://github.com/explore) to find a project that interests you and match your skills.
 Once you find your cool project to workon, you can make a copy of project to your account.
 This process is called forking a project to your Github account.
 On Upper right side of project page on Github, you can see -

 <p align="center">  <img  src="https://i.imgur.com/P0n6f97.png">  </p>